Email: info@mtrolls.com

 Training: Physical Fitness Program

-Establishing a physical fitness plan for all personnel can not only maintain a certain physical fitness level, but also safely perform their assigned duties.
-In addition, it can also reduce the probability and severity of occupational injuries and diseases.
-It has not been developed to chastise, harass, or eliminate.
+A physical fitness program is established for all personnel to maintain a level of fitness to safely perform assigned duties.
+It also reduces the probability and severity of occupational injuries and illnesses.
+It is not designed to punish, harass, or eliminate.

-The physical fitness program shall be under the medical supervision of the fire department physician.
+The physical fitness program shall be conducted under the medical supervision of the fire department physician.

-Supervisors shall be held responsible for the overseeing of all fitness workout activities.
-Workouts should focus on non-contact, non-competitive activities.
+The supervisor shall be responsible for supervising all fitness exercise activities.
+Exercises shall focus on non-contact, non-competitive activities.
 Activities should not interfere with normal duties.
-This program is mandatory for all personnel who are normally assigned to emergency response activities.
-Personnel who do not satisfy the required levels of fitness shall not be permitted to engage in emergency activities.
-All other personnel are encouraged to participate in the Physical Fitness Program.
+The program is mandatory for all personnel who are normally assigned to emergency response activities.
+Personnel who do not meet the required level of fitness shall not participate in emergency response activities.
+All other personnel are encouraged to participate in the physical fitness program.

 Physical Fitness Committee